Blood Tests for Cancer

 Even if your blood test for cancer is abnormal, it doesn’t mean you have cancer for sure.
 Other tests help confirm a diagnosis:

-• Imaging (CT, MRI, PET): Show where cancer might be in the body.
+• Imaging (CT, MRI, PET): Shows where cancer might be.
+Can a blood test detect cancer in the body?

 • Biopsy: Removes a sample of tissue to look for cancer cells.